-The average insured overnight hospital stay costs about $11,700.
-But, this price tag varies significantly by type of insurance coverage (and if you have insurance coverage at all.
+KFF4 found that the average per-day hospital cost was $2,883 in 2021.
+But, this price tag varies significantly by the type of insurance coverage you have and if you have insurance coverage at all.
 The exact cost also differs depending on where you live.

-While this data shows that uninsured patients have a lower average hospital stay cost, it's important to remember that insurance companies often set an out-of-pocket maximum, meaning that while your bill may be high, you'll only be required to pay the amount your provider has set as your maximum.
+While the data show that uninsured patients have a lower average hospital stay cost, it's important to remember that private insurance companies often set an out-of-pocket maximum.
+While your bill may be high, you'll only have to pay the amount your provider has set as our maximum out-of-pocket cost.

-In addition, most insurance companies will often negotiate your cost, helping you get a discounted price compared to what you were originally charged.
+In addition, most insurance companies will often negotiate your hospital costs, helping you get a discounted price compared to what the hospital initially charged you.

 Estimating your hospital bill costs